stanimirivanovde/general-tools/README.md

 ## brew-upgrade (Mac OS X)
 Upgrades all brew packages including the casks and cleans up afterwards.

-## list-dns (Mac OS X)
+## local-dns (Mac OS X)
-Lists all configured DNS servers on each network connection.
-This is useful when using something like dnscrypt-proxy or stubby to make sure that your local DNS is set to localhost on all of your connections.
+Tools to list and set local DNS server on Mac OS X. This is useful if you want to run your own stubby or dnscrypt-proxy servers on the localhost to enable DNS over HTTPS OR TLS (DOH, DOT).

 ## vpn-killswitch (Mac OS X)
 Configures a VPN killswitch that only allows traffic to a single IP address (the VPN IP address).